roc-lang/roc/www/content/tutorial.md

 handleErr : RunErr -> [Exit I32 Str]
 ```

 Of course, we could also choose not to use `_` at all and populate the `RunErr` type alias with the full list of errors that could happen in our `run` task.
 All of these are totally reasonable stylistic choices, depending on how you prefer the code to look.
-The all compile to exactly the same thing, and have the same runtime characteristics.
+They all compile to exactly the same thing, and have the same runtime characteristics.

 ### [The ! suffix](#the-!-suffix) {#the-!-suffix}

-The `!` suffix operator is a bit of syntax sugar for the `Task.await` function, which has this type:
+The `!` suffix operator is syntax sugar for the `Task.await` function, which has this type:

 ```roc
 Task.await : Task a err, (a -> Task b err) -> Task b err